-U.S. District Judge Amy Berman Jackson of Washington, D.C., returned wolves in Wyoming to federal protections under the Endangered Species Act.
+Acting in response to a lawsuit filed by a coalition of conservation groups, U.S. District Judge Amy Berman Jackson last month stripped Wyoming of wolf management authority and returned wolves to federal protections under the Endangered Species Act.

 Jackson agreed with the U.S. Fish and Wildlife Service that wolves in the Northern Rockies have recovered and she accepted the agency's finding that wolves aren't endangered or threatened within a significant portion of their range.

 However, Jackson ruled the Wyoming plan that took effect in 2012 failed to contain legal guarantees that the state would maintain a buffer wolf population above the required minimum of 100 wolves and 10 breeding pairs outside of Yellowstone National Park and the Wind River Indian Reservation.

 A survey released by the Wyoming Game and Fish Department early this year said there were at least 306 wolves in at least 43 packs - including more than 23 breeding pairs - in the state at the end of 2013.

 Wyoming held wolf hunts in a trophy management zone bordering Yellowstone in 2012 and 2013.
 Jackson's order ending state management came on the eve of this year's scheduled hunt, stopping it.

 Jackson ruled she was not satisfied by a last-minute effort by Mead's administration to try to make the buffer population requirement legally binding as an administrative rule until the state Legislature could take action early next year to codify it in law.

 In an interview Thursday with The Associated Press, Mead said his administration is still considering whether to appeal Jackson's order.
 The deadline for filing an appeal is late November.

 Mead said Wyoming's best chance at regaining wolf management authority appears to be seeking congressional action specifying its wolf plan wouldn't be challenged legally.